Halodi/halodi-controller-simulation-api/README.md

 * Ubuntu 18.04
 * A machine with graphics acceleration capability
 * Access to private Halodi repositories.
 E-mail support@halodi.com or your sales rep to request this.
-* An ssh-key for your Github account on your machine to make using vcs-tool easy.
+* (Recommended) An ssh-key for your Github account on your machine to make using vcs-tool easy.
 If you haven't set one up, see [these instructions](https://help.github.com/en/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent)

 The following steps describe the process for setting up your ROS 2 workspace to develop with the EVE Gazebo simulation.